<< Mathematical Curiosities

 An Analogy

 We seek a purely geometric solution.
 To that end a possible analogy comes to mind.
-A translation of the plane can be represented by a directed line segment or arrow in the plane.
+A translation of the plane can be represented by an arrow in the plane.
 Perhaps something similar can represent a rotation of the sphere, where great circles are analogous to straight lines.
 Focus on the plane for a moment.
 The translation arrow’s direction is the direction of the movement and its length tells how far to go.

 The arrow can be slid along the line of which it is a part and still represent the same translation.
-(It can be slid outside its line as well, just so its direction remains the same but in what follows we shall avoid using that fact because the analogous statement for rotations doesn’t hold.
-[1] )
+It can be slid outside its line as well, just so its direction remains the same, but we shall avoid using that fact because the analogous statement for the sphere doesn’t hold.
+[2]

-Given two translations, the result of performing first one then the other is equivalent to another, single, translation.
+Given two translations, the result of performing first one then the other can be obtained by a single translation.
 We can determine its arrow by adding the arrows of the given translations using the following geometric construction.
 We consider only the case when the lines of the two arrows intersect.
-(Parallel lines have no analogue on the sphere – all great circles intersect.)
+(Parallel lines have no analogue on the sphere.
+All great circles intersect.)
 Slide the first arrow along its line so its head meets the intersection of the two lines.
 Slide the second arrow so its tail meets the first arrow’s head.
 Then the arrow from the first’s tail to the second’s head is the sum of the two given arrows.

 To repeat, the composition of two translations is a translation, and the head-to-tail sum of the arrows representing them represents their composition.
 The head-to-tail summation method is called the parallelogram law of vector composition, but we have taken care not to use a parallelogram.